itsmeshivam3118/CineMentor/README.md

-A comprehensive Website built with React for the front end and Firebase for the back end, featuring full authentication and all standard functionalities.
-Additionally, it integrates ChatGPT API to provide intelligent movie recommendations.
+A comprehensive Website built with ReactJs, featuring full user authentication and all standard functionalities.

 Features:

-User Authentication (Sign up, Sign in, Password Reset) Browse, search, and stream movies and TV shows Personalized watch lists and recommendations ChatGPT-powered movie recommendation system
+User Authentication (Sign up, Sign in)
-Responsive UI with React
+Browse, search, and stream movies and TV shows Personalized watch lists and recommendations Responsive UI with React
-Real-time database and hosting with Firebase
+User authentication with Firebase